dylanljones/dqmc/README.md

   shape, inters, eps, hop, mu, beta, num_timesteps, warmup, measure, mfuncs.occupation
 )
-run_parallel(params)
+results = run_parallel(params)
 ```
-Scalar arguments are expanded to a list automatically.
+Scalar arguments are expanded to a list and shared by the processes.

 ## Contributing